About UsReturn to PAS Home

 Click here to hear Cantor Schwartz's music.

-Cantor Shira Lissek joined Park Avenue Synagogue as Assistant Cantor in July, 2013.
+Cantor Shira Lissek joined Park Avenue Synagogue as clergy in July, 2013.
 A third-generation hazzan, she brings to her cantorate a wide knowledge of Jewish music, an inspiring voice, a vibrant spirit, and life long synagogue experience.
 She is also a concert artist, operatic soloist, and educator.